GiPHouse/GiPHouse-Website/README.md

     - A project is considered archived if all of its repositories are archived.
     - If a project is archived, the associated GitHub Team will be removed and consequently, all employees will be removed from the organization (again, organization owners are ignored).

+Synchronization is automatically triggered by every meaningful change done to a project (for changes in repositories, in employees, etc).
-Synchronization can only be initialized via actions on specific sets of objects in their changelists, or via the big 'synchronize to GitHub' button (to perform synchronization on all objects) in the admin.
+Superusers can manually initialize the synchronization for either a number of specific projects or for every project of the current semester.
+This is done via actions on specific sets of objects in their changelists, or via the big 'synchronize to GitHub' button (to perform synchronization on all objects) in the admin.
 Synchronization is implemented in a [idempotent](https://en.wikipedia.org/wiki/Idempotence) manner.

 Synchronization currently does not regard the role of directors of GipHouse.
 This needs to be configured manually.
 Note that it is however not possible to add directors manually to a team on GitHub, since they will be removed after each sync.